osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 If the policy causes unexpected business disruption:

 1. Identify the affected users or services.
-2. Review the Conditional Access sign-in results.
+2. Review the relevant Conditional Access sign-in results.
 3. Confirm the policy responsible for the issue.
 4. Temporarily disable or adjust the policy where necessary.
 5. Investigate and resolve the underlying issue.
 6. Test the revised configuration.
 7. Re-enable enforcement following successful validation.

+The rollback process should be documented and accessible to authorized administrators.

 Emergency access procedures should be documented and tested before broad policy enforcement.